 The Underground Facility Protection Act, better known as the “One Call Law,” is a law that was enacted to ensure the safety of underground facilities when digging is performed.
 This act requires anyone who wishes to perform any excavation activity first to contact their local One Call center before beginning.
 By doing this, they can be notified of the exact locations of all underground utility lines and other infrastructure before they start any digging activities.
 This helps to avoid potential damages and serious injuries caused by accidentally hitting a buried utility line or cable.

-Congress initially established the One Call Law in 1975 to help reduce incidents involving damaged underground utilities during excavations and other construction projects.
+Congress established the One Call Law in 1975 to help reduce incidents involving damaged underground utilities during excavations and other construction projects.
 Since then, many states have adopted the law and implemented it into their regulations.
-It applies to licensed contractors and individuals doing smaller home improvement projects such as gardening or fence installation.
+The law applies to licensed contractors and individuals doing smaller home improvement projects such as gardening or fence installation.
 Most notably, this act has been adopted by nearly every state in the United States, Canada, Mexico, and several current European Union members.

 The intent behind this law is simple: To prevent accidental damage caused by excavation activities without proper notification of any existing underground facilities beforehand.
-This includes telecommunication lines and pipes carrying natural gas or hazardous materials such as petroleum products which, if disturbed, can cause severe injury or death due to fires, explosions, toxic fumes, or other dangers associated with these materials.
-Additionally, The One Call Law helps protect existing roads or highways nearby from being damaged due to heavy equipment used during excavations making roads impassable for both vehicular and pedestrian traffic for extended periods.
+This includes telecommunication lines and pipes carrying natural gas or hazardous materials such as petroleum products, which, if disturbed, can cause severe injury or death due to fires, explosions, toxic fumes, or other dangers associated with these materials.
+Additionally, The One Call Law helps protect existing roads or highways nearby from being damaged due to heavy equipment used during excavations, making roads impassable for both vehicular and pedestrian traffic for extended periods.

-To abide by The One Call Law requirements, professional engineers must create detailed maps showing where all utilities are located so that individuals who plan on performing digging activities can be aware beforehand if there are any nearby underground facilities which must be avoided at all costs.
+To abide by The One Call Law requirements, professional engineers must create detailed maps showing where all utilities are located so that individuals who plan on performing digging activities can be aware beforehand if there are any nearby underground facilities, which must be avoided at all costs.
 Suppose a person decides not to follow this law and goes ahead with their project regardless.
 In that case, they may receive heavy fines and criminal charges depending on the severity of the incident due to a lack of proper notification beforehand.